abdulloooh/tsc/notes/tsc-setup.md

 - tsc is a static checking tool for your code
 - js syntax are valid syntax and you can add more typings as you learn more tsc
 - with tsc, you do not need esm to use import statement of es6, tsc handles this well

+  > use `tsc --noEmitOnError` for typescript to not emit on error i.e build files will not get updated

+  > compile to a specific es version `tsc --target es2015 input.ts`